Next Race is Sat 20th Jan 2018 - Entry now open - entries limited to 300 (across all options)

 Average time (overall) 14:03:12, Womens 13:34:01, Mens 14:16:44, average time into 2nd transition 2pm

-Due to the need for an early start (Race briefing 5:40 am - race start 6am) competitors will be able to camp onsite at Lake Tennyson – there will be strict DoC rules in place.
+Due to the need for an early start (Race briefing 5:45 am - race start 6am) competitors will be able to camp onsite at Lake Tennyson – there will be strict DoC rules in place.
+Briefing will be on the beach - be ready to start immediately after!

 Competitors can expect very hot conditions – be prepared and stay adequately hydrated.
 There will be marshal stations at various points but this is remote country so all competitors will need to be self-sufficient i.e. you must carry enough food/liquid for a full day – all rivers & creeks should be ok to drink from directly.